liuzhousi/FPGC4/Documentation/docs/progress.md

 - Create a web server with W5500 chip
 - Write an OS
 - Add Gameboy printer via Arduino to I/O
-- Write a simplistic C compiler.
-Use software stack with dedicated stack pointer register.
-- Change SPI Flash for SDCARD
+- Change SPI Flash for SDCARD, or add a way to reprogram the flash directly from the FPGA

 ## Todo documentation
 - add DSUB9 pinout